India's main opposition party faces leadership crisis | DW | 25.08.2020

 The Indian National Congress on Monday rejected a request from its leader, Sonia Gandhi, that she be allowed to resign.

-In her opening remarks at the seven-hour-long online meeting, Gandhi offered to quit from her post and asked the Congress Working Committee (CWC), the party's top decision-making body, to begin the process of "transition" to relieve her from her duties.
+In her opening remarks at the seven-hour online meeting, Gandhi offered to quit her post and asked the Congress Working Committee (CWC), the party's top decision-making body, to begin the process of "transition" to relieve her from her duties.

 The Italian-born widow of former PM Rajiv Gandhi had offered to step down as interim leader after 23 senior Congress figures wrote a letter calling for sweeping reforms and better leadership of the party.